 As a car accident law firm, we know that in Georgia, the injured victims of negligence have a legal right to full compensation for their accident-related medical bills, lost wages, pain, and suffering.
 However, that compensation is neither instant nor automatic.

-To obtain it, you will have to prove that you were injured by negligence and that you qualify for compensation.
+To obtain it, you will have to prove that you were injured by the negligence and that you qualify for compensation.
 That can sometimes take months – and even longer if your claim is disputed and your case becomes a personal injury trial.

 CAN YOU MEET YOUR OBLIGATIONS WHILE YOUR INJURY CASE IS PENDING?